MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/28726-banned-api-usage-use-updated-function-replacement.md

     scanf(“%s”, input); // scanf is banned for security purposes }
 ```
 This is due to the use of the unsafe function scanf. scanf does place any limit on the size of the data copied to the buffer.
-To fix this issue, we can use scanf_s, the safe replacement to this function. scanf_s requires the developer to specify how many bytes are intended to be copied. scanf_s will ensure only that many bytes are copied.
-For example, the following code is safe:
+To fix this issue, we can use scanf_s, the safer replacement to this function. scanf_s requires the developer to specify how many bytes are intended to be copied. scanf_s will ensure only that many bytes are copied.
+For example, the following code is safer:
 ```cpp
 void example_func()
 {